twmeehan/matter-tests/README.md

-# Larsie
+# LarsieMPM

-An implementation of the Material Point Method (MPM) in the finite-strain elastoplastic framework.
+A General Finite Strain Elasto-Viscoplastic Material Point Method Framework in C++.

-### Features and limitations
+### Features

-Supports **2D** and **3D**.
+* **2D** and **3D**

+* Explicit Euler adaptive time stepping

+* Adaptive background grid extension/reduction to particle domain

-Supports **quadratic and cubic B-splines**, and **PIC**, **FLIP** and **PIC-FLIP** for particle-grid interpolation.
+* Supports a linearly weighted combination of **PIC** and **FLIP** with **quadratic** and **cubic B-splines** for particle-grid interplation

-Supports **Neo-Hookean** and **St. Venant-Kirchhoff** elasticity.

-Supports **Von Mises** and **Drucker-Prager** plasticity, which are to be used with the St. Venant-Kirchhoff elastic model.
-Both the Von Mises model and Drucker-Prager model has an optional **strain-softening** feature.
+* A nonlocal plasticity scheme is available for regularizing problems involving strain localization

+* The following **elasticity models** are currently available:
+    - Neo-Hookean
+    - Saint Venant-Kirchhoff with Hencky strain

+* The following **(visco)plastic models** are currently available and compatible with the SVK-Hencky model above:
+    - Von Mises
+    - Drucker-Prager
+    - Peric Von Mises
+    - Peric Drucker-Prager
+    - Modified/Cohesive Cam Clay
+    - Cohesive Quadratic
-Implementing other elastic or plastic models is easy due to the general framework of the code.
+    - Implementing other (visco)plastic models is easy due to the general framework of the code

-**Analytic objects** (formulated as levelsets) are supported with **sticky** or **slipping** (with user-defined **friction**) boundary conditions.
-Currently, only infinite plate objects are implemented.
+* Analytic objects formulated as levelsets are supported with 1) **sticky**, 2) **slipping** or 3) **separating** boundary conditions.
+Currently, only infinite plate objects are implemented

-### How to compile and run

-`mkdir build`

-`cd build`

-`cmake -DCMAKE_BUILD_TYPE=Release -DUSE_OMP=True ..`
+* Supports parallelization on shared memory with **OpenMP**

+* A Python script that generates initial particle positions distributed according to the Poisson disk sampling scheme by R. Bridson, ACM SIGGRAPH 2007 is provided

+### Get started

-Set up your simulation parameters and initial state in the `mpm.cpp` file.
+1. Set up your simulation parameters and initial state in `mpm.cpp`

-Compile from the `build` directory with `make`.

-Run from the `build` directory with the following command:
+2. Create a build directory: `mkdir build`

+3. From the build directory (`cd build`), specify CMake options: `cmake -DCMAKE_BUILD_TYPE=Release -DUSE_OMP=True ..`

+4. Compile with `make -j <number of cores>`

-`./src/mpm`
+5. Run the executable: `./src/mpm`

+### Dependencies

+The only required dependencies are **CMake** and the linear algebra library **Eigen**.

+The parallelized version with **OpenMP** is optional.
+To use this version, make sure to set the CMake option `-DUSE_OMP=True`, and select the appropriate parallelized functions you want to use in `simulation.cpp`.

 ### Output data

-Assuming the code is run from the `build` directory, the output is saved in the directory `dumps/<sim_name>` where `sim_name` is specified in the setup.
-The data is saved as csv-files with the format (x, y, z, vx, vy, vz, ...) for both particles (`out_part_X.csv`) and grid (`out_grid_X.csv`) data where X represents the frame number (from 0 to `end_frame`).
+The location of the output data is specified by the user.
+The data is by default saved as csv-files with the format (x, y, z, vx, vy, vz, ...) for both particles (`out_part_X.csv`) and grid (`out_grid_X.csv`) data where X represents the frame number (from 0 to `end_frame`).

-### Pre- and post processing
-Two python scripts are provided for preprocessing and postprocessing, respectively.
-The preprocessing script generates samples distributed according to the Poisson Disk Sampling by R. Bridson, ACM SIGGRAPH 2007.

 ### Validation

 The code offers the possibility for a user-defined external force which may depend on the Lagrangian coordinates of the particles.
-This allows for the creation of manufactured solutions, which can be used to validate the code (at least in the pure elastic case).
-The plastic models can easily be validated by plotting *p* (pressure) and *q* (Mises equivalent stress) for each particle in time.
+This allows for the creation of manufactured solutions, which can be used to validate the code in the pure elastic case.

-### Performance

-Larsie is continously implemented according to the principle *premature optimization is the root of all evil*.
-Basic optimizations (precomputations, clever particle-grid loops, memory reads, etc...) are still being explored.
-Although still under development, Larsie also supports **parallelization** on shared memory with **OpenMP**.

-### Dependencies

-Larsie only relies only on CMake and the linear algebra library Eigen.
-To use OpenMP, use the CMake option `-DUSE_OMP=True`, and make sure to select the appropriate parallelized functions you want to use in `simulation.cpp`.